 In the spirit of the 18th annual National Women’s Health Week, we are encouraging women to make all aspects of their health a priority, especially their gastrointestinal health.
-To that end, we thought it would be beneficial to sit down with our premier female physicians Dr. Claudia Barghash and Dr. Kristen Lee of the Women’s Wellness Center to discuss the issues surrounding women and the sensitive subject of digestive care:
+To that end, we thought it would be beneficial to sit down with our premier female physician Dr. Claudia Barghash to discuss the issues surrounding women and the sensitive subject of digestive care:

 Dr. Barghash: Along with diet, what women can do to decrease common abdominal disorders includes—with our help—educating themselves about healthy lifestyle choices, stress-reduction techniques, and use of some over-the-counter medications, fibers and probiotics.